The responsibilities of the follow-up group are

 - evaluate and comment the doctoral training plan, and recommend its acceptance to Doctoral Training Committee during the first year of studies

-- annually oversee how the progress of the training, both in the studies and research, proceeds in comparison to the doctoral training plan and schedule
+- regularly (annually) oversee how the progress of the training, both in the studies and research, proceeds in comparison to the doctoral training plan and schedule

 - submit a short written report of the follow-up meeting that will be send to doctoral researcher, supervisors and email@example.com. more detailed instructions are found in the Follow-up group meetings and reporting -form and instructions.

-Each student usually has his/her own personally appointed follow-up group, but doctoral programmes also have the possibility to arrange the follow-up whereby a group of experts follows the progress of a larger group of students.
-The group of experts should show enough interest in following the progress of individual students within the group.
+Each doctoral researcher usually has his/her own personally appointed follow-up group, but doctoral programmes also have the possibility to arrange the follow-up whereby a group of experts follows the progress of a larger group of doctoral researchers.
+The group of experts should show enough interest in following the progress of individual doctoral researcher within the group.

 Doctoral researcher must